 Even though salmon eggs are a cold water item, it does not mean that other fish will not eat them.
 If a fish smells something that might be edible or sees something moving in the water, it is going to try to attack and eat it, due to a natural instinct to survive.

 Below are some of the common fish that using salmon eggs as bait has been very popular and successful for those who love to fish:

 - Sucker Fish

 As you can see, trout are not the only fish that people catch with salmon eggs, and it might be more interesting to find out that salmon actually eat salmon eggs.
-Fish eat food based off of look, smell, taste, and instinct, so there are more factors that go into what a fish eats than what we think.
+Fish eat food based on the look, smell, taste, and instinct, so there are more factors that go into what a fish eats than what we think.

 Why Are Salmon Eggs So Popular for Fishing?

 Salmon eggs are popular because they work, plain and simple.
 People who have been fishing for trout know that salmon eggs work well, so they always keep them in their tackle box.
 PowerBait and other new synthetic baits do work, but for a completely different reason than salmon eggs.

 Salmon eggs are a natural bait for the fish and they know to eat them, especially fishing for trout, but other synthetic baits have other reasons.
 Synthetic baits try to lure fish in by smell and bright colors, and they have been known to make the smell the same as what stocked fish in a hatchery are fed.
 Salmon eggs have been a staple for anglers for many years, and it as long as salmon keep swimming upriver to spawn, it will continue to be a main source of food for fish.

 Salmon eggs are actually rich in protein and other nutrients, so they are very good for a fish health wise.
 Salmon eggs contain things like vitamin D, and vitamin B12, but contain fish oil and are high in Omega-3 fats which keep the fish alive and strong.